Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 ```

 This code creates the graph in figure \@ref(fig:distributionticketsa).
 Histograms are incredibly useful for understanding a data set's structure.
 If you are unfamiliar with them, they demonstrate the count of a specific instance of something (in this case, ticket sales).
 We also included a _rug_ at the bottom of the graph.
-This rug demonstrates where the data points actually on the graph.
-It may be unnecessary, but I find that it helps me interpret the graph a little easier.
+This rug demonstrates where the data points actually lie on the graph.
+It may be unnecessary, but I find that it helps me interpret the graph a little moreeasily.
 This is especially true for density plots.

 The following diagram also layers different seasons on the diagram using colors.
 The colors that you use are important.
 While we aren't going to cover design here, you should have a basic understanding of the "color wheel."
 Google it.
 There are also several R packages that deal with color such as RColorBrewer [@R-RColorBrewer].
 This package was designed for maps, but demonstrates the point.
 Put some thought into the colors that you use and why you use them.